MissT17/LinuxServerConfiguration/README.md

 - `/bestrecs/public_html` also contains an `.htaccess` file that contains rules related to redirections from http to https for the application
 3. `Xip.io` has been used to create a substitute domain name for the restaurants application
 4. Documents have the following permissions:
-- bestrecs all folders give `root` 755 permissions
+- `bestrecs`: all folders give `root` 755 permissions
-- restaurants applications provides 755 (folders) and 644 (files) permissions to www-data user in order to write and read data related to the database
+- `restaurants` application provides 755 (folders) and 644 (files) permissions to `www-data` user in order to write and read data related to the database

 ## Expected Outcome